Mount Olympus: Fauna

-Οlympus's fauna, which has not been systematically studied so far, includes considerable variety and is marked by important, rare and endangered species.
-Large mammals, that lived formerly in the region, like deer, have disappeared.
-In ancient times there were lions (Pausanias), while at least until the 16th century there were bears (Life of St. Dionysios the Later).
+Olympus's fauna, which has not been systematically studied so far, includes considerable variety and is marked by important, rare and endangered species.
+Large mammals, that lived formerly in the region, like roe deer, have disappeared.
+In ancient times there were lions (Pausanias), while at least until the 16th century there were brown bears (Life of St. Dionysios the Later).

-There have been recorded 32 species of mammals, including Balkan chamois (Rυρicapra rupicapra balcanica), roe deer (Capreolus capreolus), wild boar, wildcat (Felis sylvestris), beech marten (Martes foina), red fox and red squirrel.
+Thirty-two mammal species have been recorded, including Balkan chamois (Rupicapra rupicapra balcanica), roe deer (Capreolus capreolus), wild boar, wildcat (Felis sylvestris), beech marten (Martes foina), red fox and red squirrel.
 There have also been detected 108 species of birds (like sparrowhawk, cinereous vulture, rock partridge, white stork, rock dove, European robin, lanner falcon, peregrine falcon, tree falcon, golden eagle, short-toed snake eagle, booted eagle and hoopoe).
 Many of them, particularly the birds of prey, are scarce.
-In addition there are the common reptiles of Greek fauna (22 species like snakes, turtles, lizards, etc.) and some amphibians (8 species) in streams and seasonal ponds, as well as a great variety of insects, particularly butterflies.
+In addition there are the common reptiles of Greek fauna (22 species such as snakes, turtles, lizards, etc.) and some amphibians (8 species) in streams and seasonal ponds, as well as a great variety of insects, particularly butterflies.

 National Park

 Greece's highest mountain, dwelling of the Twelve Gods of antiquity, has been the first region in the country to be applied specific protective rules, by its declaration as a National Park in 1938.
 The aim of this declaration was "...the preservation in perpetuity of the natural environment of the region, i.e. of wild flora, fauna and natural landscape, as well as its cultural and other values...".
 In addition the declaration has aimed promoting scientific research along with environmental education for the public and tourist development in the region.
 Specific laws prohibit all forms of exploitation on the eastern side of the mountain in an area of about 4,000 hectares, that is the core of the Park.
 A wider region, around this core, has been designated "peripheral zone of the National Park", so that its managing and exploitation to be done so as not to adversely affect the core's protection.
 At present, the park has been expanded to 24,000 hectares.
 Administratively it belongs to Pieria's and Larissa's Prefectures and specifically to the municipalities Diou-Olympou and Katerinis (Pieria) and Τempon and Elassonas (Larissa).
-Its lowest elevation is 600 metres and its peak, Mytikas, at 2,917 metres.
+Its lowest elevation is 600 metres and its peak, Mytikas, at 2,917.727 metres.
 In 1981 UNESCO proclaimed Olympus "Biosphere Reserve".
 European Union has listed Olympus in the "Significant for Birdlife Regions of European Union".
 It is also registered in the list of Natura 2000 European Network as a special protection area and a site of community interest.

 In June 2016 the Olympus National Park Information Center, located at Litochoro, opened its gates.
 It informs their visitors about geology, archaeological sites, mythology, monasteries, plants, animals and other subjects affecting Mount Olympus.
 Hikers will find help from professional rangers, a guide provides tours for groups in the mountain area.